sjbennett123/gloryforthefist/content/rules/formal_magic.md

 ### Casting Time

 The standard time to cast any formal magic is five minutes.
-However, if a formal magic is directly harmful to a PC the casting time is one hour, though the PC may opt to allow the normal five minute casting time if they inform the marshal at beginning of the formal.
+However, if a formal magic is directly harmful to a PC, the casting time is one hour, though the PC may opt to allow the normal five-minute casting time if they inform the marshal at the beginning of the formal magic.
 This option does not apply to the Obliterate formal magic or formal magic that does not target the PC’s personal items or spirit.
 The decision to choose this option is wholly out of game and is not subject to any in-game coercion, review, or planning.
 The hour casting time is automatic upon the desire of anyone in the Circle or the Marshal.
-‘Harmful’ includes destroying a ward or circle, placing a formal magic circle around a ward, using a formal magic to escape PC pursuit, etc. If the formal magic is directly harmful to an NPC the casting time is determined by the appropriate representatives of the chapter and may vary between five minutes and one hour.
+“Harmful” includes destroying a ward or circle, placing a formal magic circle around a ward, using a formal magic to escape PC pursuit, etc. If the formal magic is directly harmful to an NPC, the casting time is determined by the appropriate representatives of the chapter and may vary between five minutes and one hour.

 ### Game Day